mareox/vaultwarden-ha-backup/README.md

 This is how the different scripts work together:

-1. **Scheduled Backups**: The `vw-bk-script-primary.sh` performs regular scheduled backups via cron.
+1. **Scheduled Backups**: The `vw-bk-script-primary.sh` performs regular scheduled backups via cron on the PRIMARY server.

-2. **Automated Monitoring**: The `vault-pri-monitor.sh` continuously monitors the vault server's availability.
+2. **Automated Monitoring**: The `vault-pri-monitor.sh` continuously monitors the vault server's availability on both PRIMARY and SECONDARY servers.

 3. **Failure Response**: If the monitor detects that the vault server is down after several consecutive checks, it automatically runs the backup script to preserve data.

 4. **Database Backup Logic**: Both scripts utilize the core `sq-db-backup.sh` to perform the actual SQLite database backup operations.

+5. **High Availability**: The `keepalived` service manages the virtual IP address, automatically moving it to the healthy server if the active one fails.

+This integrated approach provides:
+- Proactive scheduled backups
-This integrated approach provides both proactive scheduled backups and reactive backups in response to detected failures.
+- Reactive backups in response to detected failures
+- Automatic failover between servers
+- Minimized downtime for end users

 ## Configuration